hmenager/workflow-is-galaxy-hall/cmsearch-multimodel-wf.md

 ## Problems that remain

 * Tools default values not set when running a workflow (must be set manually)
 * Tools need to be created in galaxy before importing and running a CWL workflow (this is strange as dynamic tools are created on-the-fly when importing the workflow.
 This need further investigation.)
 * Find alternative to replacing relative-path with absolute-path in CWL workflow files (CWL-pack ?)
-* Find alternative to adding Directory type support using tar file (as it prevents tar files from being used for another purpose in Galaxy)
+* Find alternative to adding Directory type support using tar file (as it prevents tar file from being used for another purpose in Galaxy)
-* At Galaxy startup, tools are loaded twice in order to populate '_tools_by_hash' variable.
+* At Galaxy startup, the fix to populate '_tools_by_hash' variable seems not a good solution as it consumes a lot of memory and CPU.
+This need further investigation.
-* After the workflow run, the browser sends requests to Galaxy server without interruption (every second).
+* Once the run is complete, the browser keep sending requests to Galaxy server without interruption (every second).
-* Workflow import take a long time (maybe caused by the creation of each dynamic tools on-the-fly).
-Maybe a progress bar is needed to inform the user that the import process is running.
+* Workflow import take a long time (maybe caused by the on-the-fly creation of each dynamic tool).
+* During the *Workflow import*, the message "Import failed for unkown reason" is sometime displayed on the client side (without disrupting the import process).
-* Find alternative to assuming CWL workflow if exception occurs during json deserialization (when user click on 'import').
-This is problematic as Galaxy native workflow may use yaml too in the future.
+* Find alternative to assuming CWL workflow if exception occurs during json deserialization.
+This is problematic as Galaxy native workflow may also use yaml in the future.

 ## Demo server